jochen-schweizer/microservice-chain-logger/README.md

 The access log can be used as a replacement for the `morgan` module, keeping all of the logs in a consistent format and implicitly providing `correlationId` for each request.

+The request duration is automatically measured and stored in the **duration** field.

 The access log middleware adds a field `isAccessLog` to the log entry, which is then removed in the default `transformEntry`.
 You can use this flag for special logic for messages coming from access log.